siyia2/iso-commander/README.md

 > `.bin` · `.img` · `.chd` · `.daa` · `.gbi` · `.mdf` · `.nrg`

 ## Credits

-Special thanks to Aaron Giles for libchd and Romain TISSERAND for the libchdr fork *(BSD-3-Clause)*.
+Special thanks to Aaron Giles for libchdr and Romain TISSERAND for the libchdr fork *(BSD-3-Clause)*.

-Bundled conversion tools:
+The following conversion tools were ported into iso-commander's source — Special thanks to the original authors:

 | Tool | Author | License |
 |------|--------|---------|
 | mdf2iso | Salvatore Santagati | GPL-2.0-or-later |